 Ray Bicknell was born in Leominster, Mass.
 In 1920, and graduated from New Hampton Prep School in New Hampshire before receiving his Master’s Bachelor’s degree from Springfield in 1947.
 While at Springfield, Ray captained the basketball team; he also played Lacrosse and football.

-He was Maine Coach of the Year four times, President of the New England Basketball Coachs’ Association, and winner of the prestigious Doggie Julian Award for his outstanding contributions to basketball in New England.
+He was Maine Coach of the Year four times, President of the New England Basketball Coaches’ Association, and winner of the prestigious Doggie Julian Award for his outstanding contributions to basketball in New England.

 Ray lasting legacy is one of integrity, healthy competition, and fellowship.
 He is a most deserving inductee into the Maine Basketball Hall of Fame.